priyanshusingh288/my-simple-calc-/README.md

 # my first repository(simple calc)
-so this my first repo ehre i erote down a simple calculator code in python as a beginner
+so this my first repo here i wrote down a simple calculator code in python as a beginner